Talking rubbish to a mass of people is not really my thing.

 5. Be social and don’t try too hard to sell on social media

 The world’s most famous social media tip is to be social.

 But what does that mean for an introvert like me?

-That response becomes a connection or the start of a digital relationship.
+In doing so you’ll be surprised at the response you get, and that response becomes a connection or the start of a digital relationship.